Lenin Moreno Is The Last Bastion Of Latin America’s Left-Wing Pink Tide

 “Power comes with a stroke of fortune and you should quickly leave it behind… Here you see me on the verge of exiting office.
 I’m happy.
 I don’t enjoy being president.
 I don’t like power.
 I like to be subordinate.
 I like to feel dominated like I am at home by my wife and three daughters.”

 While his counterparts around the continent left office amid growing economic instability, those shockwaves are unlikely to hit Lenin’s Ecuador according to The Nation.
 Since 2007, Correa has achieved a 38 percent reduction in poverty and a 47 percent reduction in extreme poverty.
-A recent piece analyzing the state of the country’s economy in the left-leaning publication found rising higher education enrollment and and decreasing inequality have marked the last decade.
+A recent piece analyzing the state of the country’s economy in the left-leaning publication found rising higher education enrollment and decreasing inequality have marked the last decade.
 Those positive trends are despite the global financial crisis and a drop in oil prices that should have brought the country down.

 “The most important decision in bringing about Ecuador’s current economic recovery was also perhaps the most unorthodox: The government imposed a variety of tariffs on imports under the World Trade Organization’s provision for emergency balance-of-payments safeguards.
 This reduction of imports in 2015-16 added about 7.6 percentage points to GDP during those years.
 This counteracted spending cuts that the government had to make as revenues crashed.”